 Thesis

 I Tried 100+ Codex Skills.
-These 6 Are The Best teaches a practical creative automation move: James walks through what a Codex skill actually is — a reusable instruction playbook that tells Codex how to do a repeated task rather than a tool that does it — and demos six core skills plus a bonus (Remotion, Deploy to Vercel, React best practices, Supabase/Postgres, Playwright Q&A, requesting code review, and 'grill with docs') on a real customer-feedback-tracker app.
+These 6 Are The Best teaches a practical coding-agent workflow move: James walks through what a Codex skill actually is — a reusable instruction playbook that tells Codex how to do a repeated task rather than a tool that does it — and demos six core skills plus a bonus (Remotion, Deploy to Vercel, React best practices, Supabase/Postgres, Playwright Q&A, requesting code review, and 'grill with docs') on a real customer-feedback-tracker app.
 It matters because packaging repeated prompts into skills makes Codex run the same workflow the same way every time and catches regressions, stale APIs, and broken launches.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.